Chunnyluny-RimWorld-Modding/DogApparel/README.md

 - If you have any 🪲 bugreports, please give them "bug/error" 🏷️label and provide a [hugsliblog](https://steamcommunity.com/sharedfiles/filedetails/?id=2873415404)
 - If you are interested in my discord community, you can join my Discord server by clicking the Discord button at the top.
 - Stay Chuned, ⭐ this repo to stay up-to-date on any feature updates or get notified on any other progress!!
+- All help is appreciated, whether texture contributions or coding help use the relevant labels so you will be put in the credit section.

 ## Acknowledgement

 Portions of the materials used to create this mod are trademarks and/or copyrighted works of Ludeon Studios Inc. All rights reserved by Ludeon.
 This content/mod is not official and is not endorsed by Ludeon.
+Special thanks to people from the RimWorld Discord, Special credits to Octogiraffe for the idea and contribution of some of the textures.
+Special thanks to Serina that provided me with textures for my detective coat and allowed me to use in my own mod.